-1. Application Fee (to be submitted with application form)35.00 4.
-Maintenance of Status Fee Per Semester (September, January, May)......108.00
+- 3. Foreign Student Fee\\ ......
+1,270.004.
+Maintenance of Status Fee - Per Semester (September, January, May).....114.00

-Graduate students continuing with their thesis and/or research work after all course requirements have been completed are required to register and pay Maintenance of Status fee.
-This fee will not be levied on the student, provided he/she has completed the Final Oral Examination prior to the next registration date.
-If, however, the examination has not been held, then the student will be subject to the Maintenance of Status fee.
+Graduate students continuing with their thesis and/or research work after all course requirements have been completed are required to register and pay a Maintenance of Status fee.
+This fee will not be levied on the student provided he/she has completed the Final Oral Examination prior to the next registration date.
+If, however, the examination has not been held the student will be subject to the Maintenance of Status fee.